3 Months Strategy for CAT

 You see you will forget half of what you read after 2 weeks and 90% after 2 months.

-This means You will not retain what you learn from a material unless you get multiple repetitions of the information over time.
+This means you will not retain what you learn from a material unless you get multiple repetitions of the information over time.

 Hence you need to revise things you have noted down every week.